13 Things You NEED for Your First Strongman Contest

 Want more on Stone Lifting.
 Check out these posts:

 - Diesel Stone Lifting Chronicles – Part 1

 - 13 Things You NEED for Your First Strongman Contest (Part III)

 - Diesel / Slater Strongman DVD Now Available

 This entry was posted on Thursday, January 14th, 2010 at 12:07 am and is filed under athletic strength training lift odd objects, strongman competition training, strongman training for athletes, strongman training log stone tire farmer.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.